rainbowbreeze/yellowbutler/bot/README.md

 - Click Create.
 A JSON file that contains your key downloads to your computer.
 - Put this file under bot/src folder with the name service_account.json (defaul convention of the Google Cloud SDK)

-Deprecated - use a User accounts to access the resources while running YellowBot locally (not suggested, and it won't work once deployed to GAE)
+Deprecated - use a User accounts to access the resources while running YellowBot locally (not suggested, and it won't work once deployed to GAE - more on what is does and what it's a non best-security practice [here](https://www.bernardorodrigues.org/post/bypass-app-engine-auth-local))
 ```
 gcloud auth application-default login
 ```